audulus/Anodize/README.md

 ```

+### Notes

+- Type safety is limited by Metal's reflection API.
+For user-defined types, we can only check the size is what is expected (this seems reasonably good).
-You can adopt Anodize gradually in your codebase (as I'm doing in Sculptura).
-You don't have to use `GPUArray`, you can make another class that conforms to `GPUBufferProvider`.
-You can even pass a raw `MTLBuffer` but you'll lose type safety (at least the binding indices will be correct).
-Vertex and fragment functions aren't yet supported.
+- You can adopt Anodize gradually in your codebase (as I'm doing in Sculptura).
+- You don't have to use `GPUArray`, you can make another class that conforms to `GPUBufferProvider`.
+- You can pass a raw `MTLBuffer` but you'll lose type safety (at least the binding indices will be correct).
+- Vertex and fragment functions aren't yet supported.